Teacher Arrested Twice in One Night Faces DUI, Drug Charges

 And things just got worse for Minick from there, according to police.

-The cop tried to get him to pull over, and the incident ended with the officer using his Taser multiple times on the guy, who now faces DUI, aggravated assault, weapons charges, drug charges and fleeing charges.
+The cop tried to get him to pull over, and the incident ended with the officer using his Taser multiple times on the guy, who now faces DUI, aggravated assault (because he backed his truck up and nearly hit the cop), weapons charges, drug charges (from the bag of suspected hydrocodone pills found on the seat), and fleeing charges.
+Being as this is not Minick’s first go-round with being arrested for driving under the influence, he is certainly facing even harsher penalties this time.

 The difference between a DUI and a spate of charges that include assault or fleeing is sometimes your own conduct.